JonasAlfredsson/docker-bind/README.md

 [`named.conf.options`](./example-configs/named.conf.options) file.
-This is the location where slave zone files will be written, or other stuff that needs to be cached, so for persistence I recommend to host mount this folder and make sure Bind is allowed to write to it (`root:101 - 0775`).
+This is the location where slave zone files will be written, or other stuff that needs to be cached, so for persistence I recommend to host mount this folder and make sure Bind is allowed to write to it (`root:101` and `0775`).

-ISC uses `/var/cache/bind` for this, so that is what we default to in this image as well.
+This is also the directory from which any relative file paths, defined in your configs, will be based on.
+The Debian package uses `/var/cache/bind` for this, so that is what we default to in this image as well, but there is nothing stopping you from changing this to whatever you want.

-Please also look at the [`rndc` section](#create-rndckey) for a simple way to create the `rndc` key needed for communicating with Bind.

 ### 3. The Logs
 If you choose to output logs to a file, like in the